fsprojects/Paket/README.md

 In order to start the scaffolding process run

-    $ build.cmd // on windows
+    > build.cmd // on windows
-    $ build.sh  // on mono
+    $ ./build.sh  // on unix

 Read the [Getting started tutorial](http://fsprojects.github.io/ProjectScaffold/index.html#Getting-started) to learn more.